d-callan/brc-plausible-stats/README.md

 - Overall statistics for organism, pathogen, and assembly pages
 - High-level navigation page metrics
 - Priority pathogen page breakdown
-- Organism pages (all and filtered by assembly status)
+- Organism pages (all and filtered to show where available assembly pages were not visited)
-- Assembly pages (all and filtered by workflow status)
+- Assembly pages (all and filtered to show where available workflow pages were not visited)

 ### Workflow Analysis
 - Overall workflow statistics